 Dr Samantha Lund FRCP

-Medical director Royal, Trinity Hospice
+Medical director, Royal Trinity Hospice

 Dr Samantha Lund is a consultant in palliative medicine and the medical director at Royal Trinity Hospice, London.
 She is a visiting senior lecturer within the Cicely Saunders Institute (Faculty of Nursing, Midwifery and Palliative Care) at King’s College London.